AppFraud/ReckDetector/README.md

 **Notice**
+1. If the apps to be detected are manually installed on the device, it is necessary to manually grant `read/write permissions` to those apps before running ReckDetector.
-1. The `DetectReck/input` directory stores `.apk` files of the apps you want to detect.
+2. The `DetectReck/input` directory stores `.apk` files of the apps you want to detect.
-2. The `DetectReck/output` directory outputs the UTGs of all apps and the list of apps containing red packet.
+3. The `DetectReck/output` directory outputs the UTGs of all apps and the list of apps containing red packet.

 ## Acknowledgement